jayu/rev-dep/README.md

    ➞ getDepsSet.js
 ```

-What says that `getDepsSet.js` file is used in `cli.js` entry point and is required through `find.js`
+Which says that `getDepsSet.js` file is used in `cli.js` entry point and is required through `find.js`

 ## About